Holiday Highlights

 San Millán de la Cogolla, site of the Suso and Yuso monasteries which were declared World Heritage Sites by UNESCO, is known for being the birthplace of the first written words in Spanish.
 The setting of the Yuso monastery is exquisite and hopefully you’ll have time to explore before heading out for the evening of tasting the local Bodegas Moreno reds not forgetting the chance to sample some Riojan culinary delights.

-Climbing steadily through pines you’ll be rewarded as the route begins a great traverse.
-Pradoluengo, sitting between flower filled pastures and high mountains, is ideally placed for a refuel and rest before today’s final push.
-You’ll begin a fantastic descent into the wooded Ciloria valley, to reach the grand Rio Oja Valley and the quintessential Riojan village of Ezacaray, where you will stay for the night.
+This afternoon’s ride gently undulates through lush agricultural scenery and vineyards before the challenge of the day with a climb at Puerta de Padilla, followed by a fantastic descent into the wooded Ciloria valley, to reach the grand Rio Oja Valley and the quintessential Riojan village of Ezacaray, where you will stay for the night.
 Here, cobbled lanes link inviting plazas where some of the best cuisine in the region is served in a range of quality establishments.

 Here you can take a break in the atmospheric central square before riding down through the historical ‘estacion’ part of the town, which has been home to some of the most famous Riojan wineries for over 150 years.
 From Haro you will meander downstream on quiet lanes, skirting past the the wine village of La Bastida before climbing into the beautiful Sierra de Cantabria and the Alava province of the Basque country.
 You’ll soon find yourself on an exhilarating descent taking you back towards the Ebro valley to the village of Elciego.